 History lessons aside, there is a simplicity to the structure of this historical structure that, in my sister’s words, “adds grandiose to the simple splendour of marbles”.

 In the midst of a bustling city

-The Panathenaic stadium is easily accessible, at the corner of a busy intersection yet rather quite inside.
+The Panathenaic Stadium is easily accessible, at the corner of a busy intersection yet rather quiet inside.
 Come to think of it, the stadium was actually one of the least crowded among all the places we visited during our trip.
 Wonder why?
 Entry to the stadium is by ticket, along with an audio guide that you absolutely MUST take.

 The track seemed pretty well maintained to my lay eyes, a sportsperson would know better.
 But it was good enough for me – and a handful of others – to jog or run on.
 Even if you don’t fancy a run under the sun, do walk a lap.
 Then you can boast of having walked in an Olympic stadium.
 My sister wanted me to try a running video but that isn’t my cup of tea.

 Take a deep breath and a few gulps of water if needed as you make your way to the highest seats – the view of the stadium from these seats is stunning as is the panoramic view of Athens with the Acropolis at a distance.